 - a.
-Physician, M.D.; Osteopath, D.O.; APRN; PA; or Clinical Licensed Board of Examiners Psychologist; or - b.
-Registered Nurse; or - c.
-Licensed Board of Examiners behavioral health professional, such as clinical social worker OR clinical mental health professionals
+Physician, M.D.; Osteopath, D.O.; APRN; PA; or Psychologist;

+- b.
+Registered Nurse; and

+- c.
+Special Education Teacher

-Other professional staff who may provide input in the MTC include physical therapists, occupational therapists, speech therapists, behavior analysts; and audiology, vision, health, or education professional staff, and the student's LRI.
+to determine a student's need for further testing.
+Other professional staff such as physical therapists, occupational therapists, and speech therapists, etc. may provide input, as well as audiology, vision, health, education, and the student's LRI.
 As a result of this process, a POC will be established outlining treatment modalities.
 For simplicity, we will refer to this as a Medical Team Conference for the remainder of this MSM Chapter.